AtlasV1224/sdvdeployandpack/README.md

 - Does both at the same time.
 - Supports Windows, Linux, and Mac systems

-More features are planned and in the works like generating the base files for various frameworks and automatic updaiting of the version in manifest.json files.
+More features are planned and in the works like generating the base files for various frameworks and automatic updating of the version in manifest.json files.

 ## Basic Usage